 Location | Off-highway to Coba, 3km from the town.

 Gran Cenote, located outside of the Tulum city center is one of the most famous cenotes in Mexico and on Instagram.

 Lots of colorful fish and sea turtles can be spotted inside this circular cavern which makes Gran Cenote a paradise for scuba divers.
 Wooden walkways connect each section on the property making it easy to reach all the cenotes on-premises.

-Due to the natural pool’s popularity, you maybe maneuver through crowds to swim depending on time of day and season.
+Due to the natural pool’s popularity, you maybe maneuver through crowds to swim depending on the time of day and season.

 Entry Fee | 180 pesos to enter, snorkel kit 80 pesos, 50 pesos for a life jacket.